-On the eve of debuting his collection with H&M in a runway show in New York, complete with what is sure to be a social media model-heavy roster, we have to ask: What exactly is H&M trying to sell us – aside from cheaply-made Balmain-esque sequined mini-dresses?
-The current status of the designer x mass-market retailer situation is up in the air a bit.
-It seems the days of Missoni for Target-induced hysteria are gone (Olivier Rousteing, the creative director of Balmain, and Alexander Wang, who teamed up with H&M before him, have managed to cause a bit of excitement on social media surrounding their respective collections, but a trending hash tag does not ensure sell out status of the collection).
+Following a 10-or-so-year run of nearly constant collaborations from many a fast fashion retailer, the status of the designer x mass-market retailer situation is up in the air a bit.
+It seems the days of Missoni for Target-induced hysteria are gone.
+Sure, Olivier Rousteing, the creative director of Balmain, and Alexander Wang, who teamed up with H&M before him, have managed to cause a bit of excitement on social media surrounding their respective collections, but a trending hashtag does not ensure sell out status of a collection.

-The takeaways for both parties are pretty clear: Designers (many of which are in the emerging stage - although there are some obvious exceptions) benefit from massive amounts of publicity (think: Vogue ads, television commercials, big celebrity-filled parties, and signs plastered on the walls at Target and on the sides of buses).
+The takeaways for both parties are pretty clear: Designers (many of which are in the emerging stage - although there are some very obvious exceptions) benefit from massive amounts of publicity (think: Vogue ads, television commercials, big celebrity-filled parties, and signs plastered on the walls at Target and on the sides of buses) that these massive companies can provide.
 This far exceeds the advertising budget of your ordinary young brand (or even many high fashion brands), and so, a collab with a mass-market retailer is a way to get their brand name on the radar of a lot of people, more or less, for free.
-(We won't take the potential brand dilution into account, although that aspect suggests that such marketing isn't without its own potentially hazardous implications for a brand positioning itself as a luxury one).
-Moreover, big brands like H&M tend to pay large sums – up to $1 million, if the rumors are true – to a creative director to front a collaboration like this.
+(We will not take the potential risk of brand dilution into account, although that aspect suggests that such marketing is not without its own potentially hazardous implications for a brand positioning itself as a luxury one).
+Moreover, big brands like H&M tend to pay large sums – up to $1 million, if the rumors are true – to a creative director to front a collaboration of this nature.

-The mass-market brand has the benefit of gaining a massive number of media impressions and also baiting the consumer into their stores and onto their websites, and selling them an array of things other than the hyped clothing and accessories – which are often prices quite a ways above the spending limits for most of the brands' usual shoppers.
+The mass-market brand has the benefit of gaining a massive number of media impressions and also baiting the consumer into their stores and onto their websites, and selling them an array of things other than the hyped clothing and accessories – which are often priced quite significantly above the spending limits for most of the fast fashion brands' usual shoppers.
 Target, specifically, has used the approach in furtherance of its goal to raise the average unit retail prices in its apparel business.
 Some of these consumers are certainly new to the fast fashion giant – whether it be H&M or Topshop, etc. – yet another win for the retailer.

 High fashion shoppers have not been above a quick buy for a tiny fraction of the cost of a garment from the designer's main line.
 It was hardy a shock to see that Prabal Gurung for Target fluorescent floral print sweatshirt on popular personal style sites and on individuals walking to work in Soho, New York.
 (Yes, I'm assuming these people purchased their PG for Target looks and were not gifted them.
 One obvious exception being Zoe Saldana, for instance, a close friend of the designer, who was likely gifted hers from Prabal himself).